FabricMC/fabric/fabric-fluid-api-v1/README.md

-The [`FabricFlowableFluid`][fabricflowablefluid_java] class extends the `FlowableFluid` class and implements some common fluid behaviour, to simplofy the fluid creation process.
+The [`FabricFlowableFluid`][fabricflowablefluid_java] class extends the `FlowableFluid` class and implements some common fluid behaviour, to simplofy the fluid creation process, write less code, and avoid bugs.
-It's still an abstract class, so you have to implement some specific methods.
+It's still an abstract class, because some methods are logically specific for every fluid.
-Remember that is still possible to override the implemented methods to change their behaviour.
+Remember that is still possible to override the already implemented methods to change their behaviour.

 The implemented methods are: